 - Mix in a spray bottle and shake.
-Apply to surface, no rinsing required.
+Put all over surface, no rinsing required.

-- Combine all the ingredients in a labeled bottle and shake well to mix.
-Apply to surface then wipe off with a damp sponge.
-Do not use with bleach.
+- Combine all the ingredients in a labeled bottle and shake.
+Put on surface then wipe off with a damp sponge.
+Do not combine with bleach.

 1 TBS Dish Detergent

 1 TBS Borax